Picking the Best Summer Schedule for Kids | 8 Free Printables

 The Importance of A Summer Schedule for Kids

-Developmental research shows that routines decrease stress which then leads to better behavior and increased happiness.
+Research shows that routines help reduce stress, which leads to better behavior and a happier home!

-Also, when kids know what is next in their day, many of the tasks become habits.
-And habits require less mental energy.
-It’s like putting the brain on auto-pilot to preserve energy in order to complete complicated tasks that require more intellect or brainpower.
+When kids know what comes next in their day, many tasks start to become habits.
+And once something becomes a habit, it requires less mental energy.
+It’s like putting the brain on autopilot, allowing kids to save their focus and brainpower for tasks that require more thought and attention.

 Want to print our free morning and evening routine chart?
 Just sign up here, get them delivered to your inbox, download, and print!
 From time to time we might send you other stuff we think you’ll enjoy!